AshwinMahesh07/ML--Weather-Prediction/README.md

 To write a program to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data using Random Forest Algorithm.

 ## Problem Statement and Dataset
+To build a machine learning model using Random Forest Regression for predicting environmental factors like temperature, PM2.5 levels, and solar radiation from past weather data.